yhou-2003/BMC-CS-113.github.io/policies.md

 ### Academic Accomodations

 All classes will be recorded and close-captioned.
-Links to lectures will be posted on the class syllabus.
+Links to lectures will be posted on the course webpage.

 Any student who has a disability-related need to record this class first must speak with the Director of Access Services, Deb Alder, as part of university policy.
 Class members need to be aware that this class may be recorded.